itsmeannrie/Final_Project_ACP/README.md

 - **`collections`:** Simplifies advanced data handling with `DefaultDict`, making data grouping and calculations easier.
 ### 4. Error Handling
 - **Input Validation:**
-  - Prevents invalid inputs by verifying numeric values, correctly formatted dates, and valid menu options.
+- Ensures all user inputs are correctly formatted to prevent unexpected errors:
+  - **Numeric Inputs:** Functions like `get_valid_amount` validate that only numeric values are accepted for expenses and budgets.
+  - **Date Validation:** The `get_date_input` function ensures users enter dates in the correct `MM-DD-YYYY` format using the `datetime` module.
+  - **Menu Choices:** User selections for categories and menu options are validated to prevent invalid inputs.
 - **File Handling:**
-  - Detects and manages issues like missing or corrupted files, ensuring the program starts with a fresh dataset if needed.
+  - Uses try-except blocks to manage missing or corrupted files:
+    Initializes fresh data if expenses.json is missing.
+    Resets corrupted files to maintain functionality.
+-**Exception Handling**
+- Detects and gracefully handles common runtime errors:
+  - **Invalid Numeric Inputs:** Prevents crashes when users enter non-numeric values where numbers are required (ex: budgets or expense amounts).
+  - **Out-of-Range Inputs:** Ensures user inputs like category selections are within valid ranges.
+  - **Empty Data Scenarios:** Handles operations on empty datasets (ex: generating reports or viewing expenses) by displaying user-friendly messages.
 - **User Feedback:**
-  - Provides clear and actionable error messages, helping users correct mistakes and continue without interruptions.
+- Provides clear and actionable feedback for errors:
+  - **Input Prompts:** Users are guided to correct invalid inputs without terminating the program.
+  - **Error Messages:** Messages like "Invalid input.
+Please enter a numeric value" help users understand and fix their mistakes.

 ---